Eulogy for My Self & William F. Buckley's thoughts on Jerry Garcia

 Culture is a powerful arbiter of ideas, especially to the misguided young, sometimes gripping them in the midst of their pulsating vulnerability; the message might be misunderstood, or perhaps, taken literally.

 In his eulogy of John Lennon, Buckley offered his observation of the visceral and at times overhauling influence these people had on the youth.
 He seems not to understand Lennon as an artist, but Buckley writes admiringly at the fact that John Lennon grew out of his erratic at times ego-maniacal tendencies into what seemed like a calmer more complete version of himself.
 Unlike many others of his generation, John Lennon made it through, grew out of his madness fueled by the peculiarly intoxicating adoration of his fans, into someone with true insight.
-The greater tragedy for Buckley was not only that John Lennon fell victim to these sorts of “grotesqueries” that were all too common in that era of America, but that he was taken out at this somewhat matured point in his life, when he’d achieved a “nobility of feature” and stood tall amongst the rest of his peers.
+The greater tragedy for Buckley was not only that John Lennon fell victim to these sorts of “grotesqueries” that were all too common in that era of America-his assassination-but that he was taken out at this somewhat matured point in his life, when he’d achieved a “nobility of feature” and stood tall amongst the rest of his peers.

 All of this is to say, surely something has killed me along the way.
 I might have died when I was seventeen.
 Then at 21.
 And then just the other day.
 You can be killed ten thousand ways and come back from it, slowly, year after year, learn to breathe again.
 But then something might come along that does away with you forever and you may not even know it.
 You may be walking around as dead as that intern, thinking you’ve found truth, when really your meaning is impenetrable.